-The primary purpose of the magnetic field is to enable the $\vec{E} \times \vec{B}$ drift that traps electrons in the channel.
-The principles of $\vec{E} \times \vec{B}$ drift can be conceptualized as follows: Imagine a region of space with a uniform magnetic field.
+The principles of $\overrightarrow{E} \times \overrightarrow{B}$ drift can be conceptualized as follows.
+Imagine a region of space with a uniform magnetic field.
 A charge moving in this field will travel in circles endlessly.
 Next, consider the same setup with a uniform electric field oriented perpendicularly to the magnetic field.
 When the charge is at a point of higher electric potential, it will possess less kinetic energy and will travel more slowly; conversely, at a point of lower electric potential, it will travel more quickly.
 This causes the particle to alternate between a tight orbit and a large orbit (in lower and higher potential regions, respectively) and results in a drift perpendicular to both the electric and magnetic field.
 A sample trajectory of a particle trapped within such a field is shown in Fig. 1.